<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.carinsurancediscussions.com/community/"></category> <dc:creator>steven_garcia</dc:creator>
+<category domain="https://www.carinsurancediscussions.com/community/"></category> <dc:creator>andrewleaf25</dc:creator>

-<guid isPermaLink="true">https://www.carinsurancediscussions.com/community/kansas-ks-car-insurance/finding-affordable-car-insurance-after-65-in-kansas-anyone-else-struggling/paged/160/#post-45459</guid>
+<guid isPermaLink="true">https://www.carinsurancediscussions.com/community/oklahoma-ok-car-insurance/avoiding-hefty-fines-for-driving-without-insurance-in-ok-how-i-do-it-but-is-there-a-better-way/paged/106/#post-50964</guid>

 </item>